alexsosn/alexsosn.github.io/_posts/2017-06-9-Core-ML-will-not-Work-for-Your-App.md

 To train the model user's data have to be collected and uploaded to the servers.
 Core ML doesn't address this in any way.

 7. **Core ML doesn't compress models.**
 Modern neural networks can easily be hundreds of MB and even GBs.
 Model compression is something that you will have to sort out on your own.
+By "model compression" I understand techniques like learning distillation, network pruning, quantization etc, not just archiving.

 8. **Core ML is not the only way to do machine learning on iOS.** There are [tens of libraries and frameworks](http://alexsosn.github.io/ml/2015/11/05/iOS-ML.html) that are free of these limitations and compatible with iOS.